Cooper instability and superconductivity on the Penrose lattice: Cooper instability

 In the following, we first consider a special case of the wave function \eqref{PsiA} satisfying the condition $a_{mn}=a_{mm}\delta_{mn}$, i.e.,

 with the constraint

-We shall provide an analytical proof that for any weak $U>0$, we can always find a two-electron state described by Eq.~\eqref{PsiC} with the constraint \eqref{ConstraintC} whose energy is below zero by a finite gap in the thermal dynamic limit as long as the DOS at the Fermi level is nonzero, suggesting the formation of a two-electron bound state.
-In this two-electron bound state, each up-spin single-electron state labeled by $|m{\uparrow}\rangle$ can only pair with its TR-partner, i.e. the down-spin state labeled by $|m{\downarrow}\rangle$.
+We shall provide an analytical proof that for any weak $U>0$, one can always find a two-electron state described by Eq.~\eqref{PsiC} with the constraint \eqref{ConstraintC} whose energy is below zero by a finite gap in the thermal dynamic limit as long as the DOS at the Fermi level is nonzero, suggesting the formation of a two-electron bound state.
+In this two-electron bound state, each up-spin single-electron state labeled by $|m{\uparrow}\rangle$ can only be paired with its TR-partner, i.e. the down-spin state labeled by $|m{\downarrow}\rangle$.
 Such a pairing satisfies the Anderson's theorem \cite{Anderson}.
-If the minimized energy of among this special class of states is already lower than zero, that of among the more general class described by Eq.~\eqref{PsiA} should be no higher.
+If the minimized energy among this special class of states in Eq.~\eqref{PsiC} is already lower than zero, that among the more general class in Eq.~\eqref{PsiA} should be no higher.

-The variational energy, i.e. the expectation value of the Hamiltonian \eqref{HT} in the two-electron trial state \eqref{PsiC}, can be written as
+The variational energy, i.e. the expectation value of the Hamiltonian \eqref{HT} in the two-electron trial state, see Eq.~\eqref{PsiC}, can be written as